-“Kajal has been an Associate at Cooke, Young & Keidan since 2015, having qualified as a solicitor in October 2013.
-She undertakes high–value commercial dispute resolution work and her experience encompasses civil fraud, banking and finance litigation, partnership and shareholder disputes and technology disputes.”
+“Kajal is a Senior Associate who specialises in high–value, complex commercial dispute resolution work (litigation and arbitration) for both domestic and international clients.
+Her experience encompasses civil fraud, banking and finance, partnership and shareholder disputes and technology disputes.”

-Some of the notable cases on which Kajal has worked include ground-breaking litigation relating to the mis-selling of financial products and benchmark manipulation, advising the UK subsidiary of an international software development company in a complex, multi-million-pound dispute in the Technology and Construction Court and advising an international transport company in relation to the termination of a multi-party complex supply agreement.
-She also acted for an international hotel franchisor in an arbitration against a franchisee for monies owed as a result of a misreporting of gross room revenue.
+Some of the notable cases on which Kajal has worked include ground-breaking litigation relating to the mis-selling of financial products and benchmark manipulation, advising the UK subsidiary of an international software development company in a complex, multi-million-pound dispute in the Technology and Construction Court and acting for a fund manager in relation to high value Commercial Court fraud proceedings associated with the investment of Libyan government funds into complex structured products.

 Kajal’s clients include high-net-worth individuals, large multinationals, UK SMEs and hedge funds.